amdigital-co-uk/docs-playbook/docs/6.-Engineering/Source-Control,-Versioning-&-Branching-Strategy/Branching-&-Versioning-Shared-Code-Repositories.md

 ## Strategy Basics

-Our [versioning strategy](#versioning) means that every change produces a unique package version, and [depedant repositories](#updating-repositories) can specifically target known versions of each package.
+Our [versioning strategy](#versioning) means that every change produces a unique package version, and [dependant repositories](#updating-repositories) can specifically target known versions of each package.
 This means our branching strategy for shared code can be much simpler than the one used for other repository types.

 | **Branch** | **Key Purpose** | **Naming** |
 |--|--|--|